spesnova/dotkeeper/README.md

 - initialize git submodules
 - install apt packages if you are on Ubuntu/Debian
 - install Homebrew packages if you are on macOS
+- install Mac App Store applications if you are on macOS

 ## Reference
 ### Configuration (v0)